-$$\mathbf{P}{k} = \mathbf{P}{k}^{-} - \mathbf{K}{k} \mathbf{S}{k} \mathbf{K}{k}^{T}.$$ (3.114)
+$$\mathbf{P}{k} = \mathbf{P}{k}^{-} - \mathbf{K}{k} \mathbf{S}{k} \mathbf{K}{k}^{T}.$$

-The advantage of the UKF over EKF is that UKF is not based on local linear approximation, but uses a bit further points in approximating the non-linearity.
+The advantage of the UKF over EKF is that UKF is not based on a local linear approximation, but uses a bit further points in approximating the non-linearity.
 As discussed in Julier and Uhlmann (2004) the unscented transform is able to capture the higher order moments caused by the non-linear transform better than the Taylor series based approximations.
-The dynamic and model functions are also not required to be formally differentiable nor their Jacobian matrices need to be computed.
+However, an important point to note is that although the mean estimate of UT is exact for polynomials up to order 3, the covariance computation is only exact for polynomials up to the first order (as, e.g., in SLF).
+In UT, the dynamic and model functions are also not required to be formally differentiable nor do their Jacobian matrices need to be computed.
 The advantage of UKF over SLF is that in UKF there is no need to compute any expected values in closed form, only evaluations of the dynamic and measurement models are needed.
-However, the accuracy of UKF cannot be expected to be as good as of SLF, because SLF try uses larger area in the approximation, whereas UKF only selects fixed number of points on the area.
+However, the accuracy of UKF cannot be expected to be as good as that of SLF, because SLF uses a larger area in the approximation, whereas UKF only selects a fixed number of points in the area.
 The disadvantage over EKF is that UKF often requires slightly more computational operations than EKF.

-The UKF can be interpreted to belong to a wider class of filters called sigma-point filters (van der Merwe and Wan, 2003), which also includes other types of filters such as central differences Kalman filter (CDKF), Gauss-Hermite Kalman filter (GHKF) and a few others (Ito and Xiong, 2000; Wu et al., 2006; Nørgaard et al., 2000; Arasaratnam and Haykin, 2009).
-The classification to sigma-point methods by van der Merwe and Wan (2003) is based on interpreting the methods as special cases of (weighted) statistical linear regression (Lefebvre et al., 2002).

-As discussed in (van der Merwe and Wan, 2003), statistical linearization is closely related to sigma-point approximations, because they both are related to statistical linear regression.
-However, it is important to note that the statistical linear regression (Lefebvre et al., 2002) which is the basis of sigma-point framework (van der Merwe and Wan, 2003) is not exactly equivalent to statistical linearization (Gelb, 1974) as sometimes is claimed.
+The UKF can be interpreted to belong to a wider class of filters called sigmapoint filters (Van der Merwe and Wan, 2003), which also includes other types of filters such as central differences Kalman filter (CDKF), Gauss-Hermite Kalman filter (GHKF) and a few others (Ito and Xiong, 2000; Wu et al., 2006; Nørgaard et al., 2000; Arasaratnam and Haykin, 2009).
+The classification to sigma-point methods by Van der Merwe and Wan (2003) is based on interpreting the methods as special cases of (weighted) statistical linear regression (Lefebvre et al., 2002).
+As discussed in (Van der Merwe and Wan, 2003), statistical linearization is closely related to sigma-point approximations, because they both are related to statistical linear regression.
+However, it is important to note that the statistical linear regression (Lefebvre et al., 2002) which is the basis of sigma-point framework (Van der Merwe and Wan, 2003) is not exactly equivalent to statistical linearization (Gelb, 1974) as sometimes is claimed.
 The statistical linear regression can be considered as a discrete approximation to statistical linearization.